silencht/teleimager/README.md

     You can tell teleimager where to find the certificate files using either environment variables or a user config directory.
     Pick **one** of the two setup methods below.

-    1. Environment Variable Configuration (Optional)
+    1. User Configuration Directory (Recommended)

        ```bash
        # this repo belongs to xr_teleoperate, so we use its config dir